stevan/ELO/EVENTS.md

 ```

-The type definitions, or type bodies basically give us a level of
+The payload type definitions basically give us a level of
 signature type checking on the handler/reciever callbacks.

 Inside  the `match` keyword the following should happen:

-1. look at the `$msg` and determine the event type
+1. look at the `$msg` and determine the event-type
-2. lookup the event type
+2. lookup the event-type
     - fail loudly if we cannot find it
-    - or return the found evemt declaration
+    - or return the found event payload type-declaration
-3. Type check the `$msg` body against the event declaration
+3. Type check the `$msg` body against the event payload type-declaration
     - throw errors appropriately
-        - this will be much better than the sig errors

 ```perl
 event *Foo => [ *Str ];